Phantasmagoria: A Puzzle of Flesh: Reception

 The most common subject of praise for the game was the music, which even otherwise wholly negative reviews mentioned as being successfully atmospheric and dissonant.

 Response within the community was a bit more positive, with likewise criticism directed at the gameplay and structure, though more praise was given to the game's storyline.
 The adventure game-focused site Adventure Gamers gave A Puzzle of Flesh a rating of 2.5 out of 5, finding flaws in both its story and cinematic production, but noting that those looking for light entertainment will have "a hell of a lot of fun".
 Similar sites, such as Adventure Classic Gaming, called the plot "intriguing and well executed", though its gameplay "falls short to qualify as a mediocre adventure game".
 Just Adventure was a bit kinder in a way, saying that "it's trashy, it's tacky, it's badly acted, it's badly cast, it's ugly, and it's short.
 Also, like Phantasmagoria, it's a lot of fun", and "It's a guilty pleasure, but a pleasure nonetheless", likening it to watching a good B movie.

+In later years, the game's reputation has improved somewhat, gaining a cult following.
+Retrospective critics have paid particular attention to the game as an early instance of LGBTQ representation in video games.
+Curtis Craig, as a canonically bisexual man, is considered to be the first LGBTQ protagonist in a commercially released video game.
+The game has been praised for its depiction of queer characters, being called "remarkably progressive for the period in which it was released."